jmerle/docker-compose-redirect-everything/README.md

 2. Copy `.env.example` to `.env` and modify the variables.
 3. Run `./start.sh`.

-To stop the services, run `docker-compose stop`.
+To stop the services, run `docker-compose down`.